SilkRose/Pony/stories/letters-from-a-hat/13-celestia.md

 If nothing else, please consider taking my invitation to next year’s gala seriously.
 It’s much more fun with you around!

+Now, to fulfil my duty as another link in this chain and pass on the ever-growing list of advice!

+Pinkie: "Friendship is like a party, both are fun and lead to smiles."

+Applejack: "It's always worth it to give your family and friends a little love whenever you see them."

+Fluttershy: "Hug your closest pony."

+Rainbow Dash: "Don't be afraid to ask for help; even somepony as cool as me, or as cool as you, cannot be expected to solve every problem on their own."

+Spike: "Words are strong."

+Starlight Glimmer: “There's a world outside your head.
+Don't be afraid to let it in.”

+If I may save you the trouble of summarizing my own words, allow me to do it for you: “Be not defined by your past mistakes.
+After all, the sun will always rise again.
+Today is a new day!”

 With care,
 Princess Celestia